 At Switch, we make a concerted effort to hire qualified military veterans.
-We find their experience, discipline, and leadership qualities as extremely valuable attributes, particularly within our mission critical data center operations and security staff.
-Veterans currently represent over 25% of our full-time staff, the majority of whom work within our Security Operations team.
+We find their experience, discipline and leadership qualities as extremely valuable attributes, particularly within our mission critical data center operations and security staff.

-Veterans comprise 71% of our security staff and 27% of our overall workforce
+Veterans comprise 63% of our security staff and 25% of our overall workforce, the majority of whom work within our Security Operations team.